bioinfo-pf-curie/mpiSORT/docs/README.md

 The program we implemented in based on the major components: the bitonic-sort, the shuffling of the data and the distributed cache.

 The [bitonic sort](https://en.wikipedia.org/wiki/Bitonic_sorter) is a real parallel sorting algorithm that works on parallel architectures.
-The complexity of the bitonic is of (log(n))^2 instead of nlog(n) with the parallel merge-sort.
+The complexity of the bitonic is of n(log(n))^2.
 The bitonic sorter has been developped using MPI message passing primitives and is inspired from the book of [Peter S. Pacheco "Parallel programming with MPI".](https://www.cs.usfca.edu/~peter/ppmpi/)

 The shuffling of the data is done through the Bruck method.
 This method has the advantage of avoiding the shuffle bottleneck (The All2all).
 Bruck is a log(N) method and scale very well for distributed architectures.